aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/Frameworks.md

 ## Hibernate

-You can configure database access using an XML configuraiton file `hibernate.cfg.xml` If you use Hibernate with a connection pool, please check a page corresponding to a particular pool on suggested configuration.
+You can configure database access using an XML configuration file `hibernate.cfg.xml`.
+If you use Hibernate with a connection pool, please check a page corresponding to a particular pool on suggested configuration.
 ```hibernate.cfg.xml
 <?xml version="1.0" encoding="utf-8"?>